Karthik-Krishnano/Robot-Uprising/Task2.md

 # TASK - 2
-# Problem Statement
+# Problem Statement 1:

+Now that you are familiar with ROS and linux commands (Hopefully; If not, please familiarize yourself with the same), try making the turtle in turtlesim follow a path that resembles a sine wave.
+Take feedback from the odometry topic which gives the current position of the turtle.
+This is called a closed control loop, and is a very important part of control systems.

+---

-Now that you have completed task 1 , we will get into spawning gazebo entities in this world and control it using cmd vel.
+Now that you have completed problem statement 1, we will get into spawning gazebo entities in this world and control it using cmd vel.
-Use the internet , and explore gazebo to complete this task
+Use the internet, and explore gazebo to complete this task

 The World :
 ![image](https://user-images.githubusercontent.com/40001795/201526417-7f5b88ac-169e-44af-9d30-b0182904f454.png)